lemocla/Which-way-is-up/documentation/features/features.md

       - When forms are not valid when adding/updating/deleting a portfolio, artwork, event as well an order and a review
       - When user tries to place an order and the shopping bag is empty
       - When user tries to place an order with an address outside the UK
-      - Error when trying to add email to newsletter subscribe list
       - When an item has become unavailable in the shopping bag
       ![error message](screenshots/error-message.png)